jarviscanada/jarvis_profile_builder/resume_template.md

 > Resume instructions:
 > - By default, your resume will be distributed via github.
 However, you will also need to generate a PDF version of it.
 Please follow the PDF styling requirements below.
-> - Use ./resume/resume_pdf_generator.sh (requires docker) to generate PDF version
+> - Run resume_pdf_generator.sh (requires docker) to generate a PDF version
-> - Your PDF resume must not exceed one page, so please follow word requirement as specified in each section
 > - Please remove all quotes in this README file (e.g. any lines that start with `>`) once you update all sections.
-> - Note: `resume_pdf_generator.sh` will remove all markdown quotes automatically
+> - Note: `resume_pdf_generator.sh` will remove all markdown quotes automatically, but you should still remove quotes from the markdown file
+> - Try your best to make a one page resume (PDF version)
+> - Resume instruction Notion page https://bit.ly/35Um9Y7
 > - For your reference, the original resume template file is in the Github repo [here](https://github.com/jarviscanada/jarvis_resume_builder/blob/master/resume_template.md)
+> - you will need to update the project description before the MCR.

 # John Smith .
 Jarvis Consulting

 >Use this section to introduce yourself, your academic and professional background, what excites you about the data engineering industry and some of your hobbies.
 100-150 words
 Donec fermentum, lectus tempor lobortis egestas, dolor dolor rhoncus justo, id pharetra odio ligula quis odio.
 Morbi blandit id quam eget porttitor.
 Integer at ullamcorper dolor, at egestas turpis.
 Fusce ultricies justo tellus, a congue augue aliquet sit amet.
 Quisque ultrices dolor eu turpis malesuada interdum.
 Suspendisse in nisl et massa laoreet sodales.
 Nulla quis lectus sit amet velit finibus feugiat eget nec quam.
 Praesent eget nibh et diam mollis venenatis.
 Mauris mi eros, varius in elit ut, ornare commodo magna.
 Nullam lacinia sapien pulvinar cursus tincidunt.
 Nam neque magna, accumsan a mi vel, tempor tristique nisl.
 Maecenas accumsan dignissim.

 ## Skills